Pep Hamilton

 Kansas City Chiefs

 During his time at Howard, he also worked as an intern for several NFL teams during the offseason.
-His first team that he interned with was the Kansas City Chiefs under head coach Gunther Cunningham for the 2000 season.
+The first of which was the Kansas City Chiefs under head coach Gunther Cunningham for the 2000 season.

 Washington Redskins